akroshko/pet-etc-monitor/README.md

 Convienience scripts are also provided in `test_control_app.sh`, `test_record_daemon.sh`, and `test_view_app.sh` that will restart the relevant program on a signal.

+## Running the test servers using WSGI

+In the project directory with the appropriate virtual environment is activated using `source venv/bin/activate`, run the following commands each in their own terminal.

+`./test_record_daemon.py`

+`mod_wsgi-express start-server --port 8081 test_control_app.wsgi`

+`mod_wsgi-express start-server --port 8080 test_view_app.wsgi`

+As above, the default URL for the viewing application is
+<http://localhost:8080>.
+The default URL for the recording
+application is <http://localhost:8081>.
+These can be configured through `config_wsgi.json`.

 # Future Improvements